 These freeze excellent – SO CHEWY.....
 AND AMAZING TEXTURE!

-This recipe only makes about 14-16 cookies, so double if needing more.
+This recipe only makes about 14-16 cookies, so double ingredients if wanting more.

-1 cup of Chef Brad's Wonder or GF Wonder Flour (I love the GF Flour)
+1 cup of Chef Brad's Wonder or GF Wonder Flour (I use the GF Flour)

 Stir dry ingredients together.
 Add the oil, egg and vanilla.
 Blend.
 Stir in oats and your favorite combo with a wooden spoon.
 Form into little balls and place on greased pan (not necessary when using stone pans).

 Bake 350 degrees for 11-12 minutes.
 They are light, airy and ever SO DELICIOUS!